lavaeater/turbo-rocket-ultra/README.md

 Yes, what does that actually mean?
 What should be added from here on out?
 Well, it's obvious, ain't it?
 We need **story beats**.
 Story beats are "scripted events", "quests", shit to get done to move to the next level.

 It could be killing the boss, finding the orbs, getting to a certain spot on the map, anything.
+Yes, this is it.
+This is the big one.
+And I know exactly the thing to get it done: Stories and quests from Kids From The Wasteland, of course.
+What on earth do I mean by that?
+Well, I simply mean that we need to keep track of *Facts* in this game world of ours.
+These facts could be anything, like, have player A been to room 18, or how many zombies of type 1A have we actually killed, etc

 ## What's up with the name, anyways?